 1 1/2 tsp dark rum (I used vanilla extract instead)

 Heat the cream in a small sauce pan over medium heat.
 Heat it up just BEFORE it boils.
 Place the chocolate in the cream, and remove from heat.
 Stir the mixture until smooth.
 Stir in the espresso powder and rum or vanilla extract.
 Allow the ganache to cool for about 15 minutes before pouring the mixture on top of the mousse cheesecake.

 Release the springform pan.
 With an offset spatula, smooth the ganache while starting at the center of the cake and working outward.
-(I did a "crumb" crust by placing a thin layer of the warm, not hot, ganache on top, allowed it to cool in the freezer for 30 minutes, then I poured more on the cheesecake after releasing the springfrom pan so that it could pour down the cake.)
+(I did a "crumb coating" by placing a thin layer of the warm, not hot, ganache on top, allowed it to cool in the freezer for 30 minutes, then I poured more on the cheesecake after releasing the springfrom pan so that it could pour down the cake.)
 Don't do exactly what I did, though.
 Just pour ganache on top once it has cooled.
 Keep in mind that the cold temperature of the cake will cause the ganache to firm up quickly, and you may have to pour more on top.

 Save the rest of the ganache for decorations (if you whip the ganache when it's cold, you can pipe a beautiful decoration) or save it for something else.